Join us for the next History of Medicine Lecture!

 bestselling book, Dark Archives: A Librarian’s Investigation in the Science

-and History of Books Bound in Human Skin, and how her interdisciplinary
+and History of Books Bound in Human Skin

 scientific team’s work to prove and disprove claims of anthropodermic